malik31200/holbertonschool-low_level_programming/variables_if_else_while/README.md

-2 - Write a program that prints the alphabet in lowercase 3 - Write a program that prints the alphabet in lowercase, and then in uppercase, 4 - Write a program that prints the alphabet in lowercase, followed by a new line. except e and q
+2 - Write a program that prints the alphabet in lowercase 3 - Write a program that prints the alphabet in lowercase, and then in uppercase, 4 - Write a program that prints the alphabet in lowercase, followed by a new line. except e and q 5 - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.